Gender Watchdog Blog

 Gender Watchdog documentation of racialized sexual violence in Korean universities

-Overview: From June through October 2025, our advocacy platform experienced escalating surveillance and censorship across multiple platforms.
-The campaign intensified dramatically as South Korea prepared to host APEC Leaders' Week (October 27–November 1, 2025), culminating in infrastructure-level domain blocking exactly 48 hours before the summit—and continued during the event itself with additional APEC reply suppressions.
+Overview: From May through October 2025, our advocacy platform experienced escalating surveillance and censorship across multiple platforms.
+In May, DC Inside formally granted permission for academic metric collection from our university gallery posts—making subsequent mass censorship particularly significant.
+From June onward, we documented active surveillance and platform-specific suppression.
+The campaign intensified dramatically as South Korea prepared to host APEC Leaders' Week (October 27–November 1, 2025), with unusual traffic patterns affecting our X.com posts and blog during this period—and continued during the event itself with additional APEC-related reply suppressions.
 This timeline documents a pattern consistent with coordinated suppression: active monitoring, platform-specific censorship, cross-border coordination, and strategic escalation timed to major diplomatic events.

 📊 SURVEILLANCE